blog detail

 If you live in a home in the forest or a cabin nestled away inside a trove of trees, check your gutters more often.
 You may be able to manage a decent amount of buildup with cleaning out your gutters twice a year, but keep an eye out for signs that your gutters may be crying out for more frequent maintenance.

-If you live in an area with frequent storms, heavy snow and ice, and strong winds, your gutters will likely fill up with debris faster than they would in more temperate regions.
+If you live in an area with frequent storms, heavy snow and ice, and strong winds, like the Midwest, your gutters will likely fill up with debris faster than they would in more temperate regions.
 Ice, in particular, is very good at rendering your gutters utterly useless.
 Cleaning them out more often will help prevent damage to your home.

 If you live in a hot, dry, desert-like climate with fewer tall trees, however, you may be able to get by with cleaning out your gutters just once a year.